braeden-kelly/cm25-mfkc/01-Docker/README.md

 docker ps
 ```

+## End of lesson

-We will recreate this with Kubernetes
+We will recreate this with Kubernetes in the next lesson,
 [02-Basics](../02-Basics/README.md).